WCVA facilitates the engagement under this scheme through biannual meetings with each Minister, plus meetings of the Third Sector Partnership Council.

 It offers the sector formal routes for talking to Government and raising the concerns of our members and service users.
 These include biannual meetings with the Third Sector Partnership Council, as well as biannual ministerial meetings between sector networks and each Welsh Government Minister.
 These meetings are among the key tools the sector uses to influence Welsh Government.

-It’s chaired by Jane Hutt AM and is made up of representatives of voluntary sector networks working across 25 areas of sector activity along with Ruth Marks, Chief Executive of WCVA.
+It’s chaired by Jane Hutt MS and is made up of representatives of voluntary sector networks working across 25 areas of sector activity along with Ruth Marks, Chief Executive of WCVA.

 The main purpose of the TSPC is to make sure that the principles set out in the Third Sector Scheme are put into practice.
 It also provides an opportunity for the sector to raise issues of interest or concern.

 Elections to the TSPC take place every five years.
 Current members and the networks they represent are:

 |Animal Welfare Network for Wales

 |Welsh Refugee Council

 |Building Communities Trust

 |Community Justice Cymru